A Gazetteer for the United States and Canada

 From the Census of 2000: Farmington had 194 Housing Units, a population of 387 people and a land area of 0.42 square miles [1.1 km²].
 This gives a density of 1.99 people per Housing Unit and 455.6 Housing Units per square mile [175.9 housing units/km²].

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Farmington and you need to be careful when comparing results between the censuses.
-More information about the changes can be found in the section called Census-to-Census Observations ... (see below).
+NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Farmington and you need to be careful when comparing numbers between the censuses.
+More information about these differences can be found in the section called Census-to-Census Observations ... (see below).

 Marion County ...

-The community of Farmington is located in Marion County.
+The town of Farmington is located in Marion County.

 The county had a population of 56,418 people at the 2010 Census.
 With it's population of 375 people, Farmington represented 0.66% of the county's total.

 In addition, where the town of Farmington has a population density of 880 people per square mile [339.9 people/km²], Marion County averages 182.7 people per square mile [70.6 people/km²].

 For more information, please visit our Census Page for Marion County.

 To help identify the number of people who live in Farmington and the surrounding area, we have drawn concentric rings centered on Farmington.
 We counted the number of communities within each ring and summed their populations.<4>

 When the Census Bureau takes a census count (or enumeration) for Farmington, they start by specifying the boundaries of the area to be counted.
 This area (or sampling area) is a polygon and its shape can be quite complex - it may or may not match the geographical boundaries of Farmington.
 It's important to note that from one Census to the next, the shape and location of the polygon can change.
 If you need precision or details about the methodology of the Census, you should visit the U.S. Census Bureau for a definitive answer.